pgbouncer/pgbouncer/doc/config.md

 Configure a maximum for the user (i.e. all pools with the user will not have more than this many server connections).

+### idle_transaction_timeout

+Set the maximum length of time a user can have an idle transaction open.
+If set this timeout applies in addition to the pgbouncer level config described above.

 ## Section [peers]

 The section `[peers]` defines the peers that PgBouncer can forward cancellation